 Over the next two years, the main goal of GrüneLunge 2.0 will be to implement and consolidate adaptation measures for the future management of urban forests.
 Based on the data collected in GrüneLunge 1.0, we will set up a geoportal to illustrate the current provision of 35 different ecosystem services.
 A series of expert interviews and workshops will explore the extent to which ecosystem service points can be used in the future management of urban forests.
 Further, an ecosystem services model is being developed specifically for the Karlsruhe region to assist foresters and horticulturists in more precisely calculating pollutant removal and heat stress mitigation at the individual tree level.
 In addition, an interactive internet portal is being designed together with the FVA to select the most suitable tree species for future plantings in urban areas.
 For the first time in Germany, a heat warning system is being developed that functions at the neighborhood level and takes particular account of the needs of vulnerable groups such as children or the elderly.

 The shift toward resilient urban forests will not be achieved without citizen participation.
 A new forum on street trees will encourage citizens to meet regularly and share their ideas on how to care for urban trees and green spaces.
 Overall, the project thus aims to improve adaptation planning for future urban forests.

-The activities in GrüneLunge 2.0 are divided into four thematic work packages, each of which is led by a project partner.
-Please follow the links for further information on the individual work packages:
+The activities in GrüneLunge 2.0 are divided into four thematic work packages, each of which is led by one project partner.
+Please follow the links for further information on the individual topics: